pactumjs/pactum/docs/consumer-testing.md

 #### Publishing Contracts to Pact Broker

-Final step of consumer testing is to publish the contracts (pact files) to a shared location like pact-broker.
+The final step of consumer testing is to publish the contracts (pact files) to a shared location like pact-broker.

 ```javascript
 await pactum.pact.publish({